jclachance/iJL208/README.rst

 |License|

-iJL208
+*i*JL208
 ======
-The metabolic model for the near minimal organism **Mesoplasma florum**.
+The metabolic model for the near minimal organism *Mesoplasma florum*.

 Significance
 ------------